Blake Weiman: Seattle Mariners

 On July 6, 2022, the Seattle Mariners signed Weiman to a minor league contract and assigned him to the Double-A Arkansas Travelers.
-Over 33 relief appearances between the Indians and Travelers, he went 3-1 with a 4.47 ERA, 42 strikeouts, and six walks over 44 1/3 innings.
+Over 33 relief appearances between the Indians and Travelers, he went 3–1 with a 4.47 ERA, 42 strikeouts, and six walks over 44 1/3 innings.
 Weiman elected free agency following the season on November 10.

 On December 5, 2022, Weiman re-signed with the Mariners on a minor league contract.
 Weiman spent the 2023 season with the Triple–A Tacoma Rainiers, making 44 appearances out of the bullpen and recording a 5.17 ERA with 53 strikeouts across 54 innings of work.
 Weiman elected free agency following the season on November 6.

 Chicago Cubs

 On February 2, 2024, Weiman signed a minor league contract with the Chicago Cubs.
 He spent the season with the Double-A Tennessee Smokies, also making one appearance for the Triple-A Iowa Cubs.
-In 42 appearances out of the bullpen for Tennessee, Weiman compiled a 4-0 record and 2.77 ERA with 52 strikeouts and 7 saves across 48 2/3 innings pitched.
+In 42 appearances out of the bullpen for Tennessee, Weiman compiled a 4–0 record and 2.77 ERA with 52 strikeouts and seven saves across 48 2/3 innings pitched.
 He elected free agency following the season on November 4.

 Houston Astros

 On January 6, 2025, Weiman signed a minor league contract with the Houston Astros.
-He made 26 appearances for the Triple-A Sugar Land Space Cowboys, struggling to a 7.94 ERA and 2-1 record with 28 strikeouts across 28 1/3 innings pitched.
+He made 26 appearances for the Triple-A Sugar Land Space Cowboys, struggling to a 7.94 ERA and 2–1 record with 28 strikeouts across 28 1/3 innings pitched.
 Weiman was released by the Astros organization on August 4.

+Los Angeles Angels

+On February 23, 2026, Weiman signed a minor league contract with the Los Angeles Angels.
+He began the season on the 60-day injured list before he participated in a rehab assignment with the Arizona Complex League Angels before he was assigned to the Double-A Rocket City Trash Pandas.
+Across 14 games with Rocket City, he had a 1-0 record, a 2.30 ERA, three walks and 19 strikeouts across 15 2/3 innings.

+On August 4, 2026, Weiman was selected to the 40–man roster and promoted to the major leagues for the first time.
+He made his MLB debut on August 7, against the Miami Marlins.
+Weiman pitched one scoreless inning in relief in which he gave up two hits in a 4-3 Angels victory.